 Escape of water is one of the most common causes of damage to a property – and one of the most expensive to repair.
-In fact, nearly one in five claims made on buildings and contents insurance is for damage caused by leaks*.
+In fact, over one in five claims made on buildings and contents insurance is for damage caused by leaks*.

 Water can escape for many reasons, from pipes bursting in cold temperatures to faulty appliances leaking after breaking down.

-When you take into account the value of the average household and its contents, such as wooden floors, fitted kitchens, furniture, carpets and TVs, the damage even a single burst pipe can cause can be very costly.
+When you take into account the value of the average household and its contents, such as wooden floors, fitted kitchens, furniture, carpets and TVs, the damage even a single burst pipe can cause can be significantly costly.